 Planned Giving at The Filson

 The Filson Historical Society is a privately funded organization.
-We have preserved and shared our local, regional, and national history for over 130 years in a large part due to the help of generation after generation passing on their legacy.
-A planned gift is an ideal way to support The Filson and establish your own Filson legacy.
-Planned gifts can take many forms, some complex, but The Filson encourages three simple types:
+We have preserved and shared our local, regional, and national history for over 134 years in a large part due to the help of generation after generation passing on their legacy.
+A planned gift is an ideal way to support the Filson and establish your own Filson legacy.
+Planned gifts can take many forms, some complex, but the Filson encourages three simple types:

-This is an exciting and opportune time to make a planned gift to The Filson.
-Our transformative Campus Expansion Project in Old Louisville is almost complete.
-This Project will dramatically increase our capacity to educate the public about their past.
+This is an exciting and opportune time to make a planned gift to the Filson.
+Our transformative Campus Expansion Project dramatically increased our capacity to educate the public about their past.
 An understanding of history is the key to a successful future for our communities.
-A planned gift will help safeguard that future and ensure that The Filson continues to successfully perform our unique mission for generations.
+A planned gift will help safeguard that future and ensure that the Filson continues to successfully perform our unique mission for generations.